Multi-Stream Dynamic Video Summarization: Conclusion

 \subsection{Baseline Methods}

 Since our supervised approach is the first supervised multi-view summarization method, we could not compare with other supervised Multi-View approaches.
-Nonetheless, we compare our supervised and unsupervised models with supervised and unsupervised single-view, and unsupervised multi-view summarizations, including:
+Nonetheless, we compare our criterion with supervised and unsupervised single-view, and unsupervised multi-view summarizations.
+Additionally, we include Reinforcement Learning baselines that showed competitive performance on single-view videos.